Equine Solicitors

 Equine property matters

-Keeping horses typically involves compliance with planning regulations.
-For example, purchasing a field from a farmer to keep some horses in for leisure purposes will be deemed to cause a ‘material change’ to the land.
-You will therefore need to seek planning permission.
+Keeping horses typically involves complying with planning regulations.
+For example, purchasing a field from a farmer to keep some horses in for leisure purposes means there has been a ‘material change’ to the land and you will need to seek planning permission.

-We have the experience to advise you on equine property law matters such as this, as well as any related property enquiries for rural land and business tenancies.
+At Setfords, we have the experience to advise you on all equine property law matters, as well as any related property enquiries for rural land and business tenancies.

 -